AviatrixSystems/Docs/HowTos/diy_tgw_migrate_to_aviatrix_tgw.rst

 There are multiple ways to migrate.
 For example, you can simply detach a spoke VPC from the DIY TGW and attach it to Aviatrix managed TGW and then build hybrid connection if necessary.

-In this implementation, the migrated spoke VPCs can communicate with the not yet migrated VPCs during migration process, thus reducing the downtime, as shown in the migration architecture below.
+In this implementation, the migrated spoke VPCs can communicate with the not yet migrated VPCs during migration process, and in addition the migrated spoke VPCs can communicate with on-prem network, thus reducing the downtime, as shown in the migration architecture below.

 |migration_architecture|